catherineanme/CS1710FP/README.md

 Our link to the published project website is here: https://catherineanme.github.io/CS1710FP/

-You may find our code under the file name:
-FILL IN

 You may find our dataset in this github repository under the file name:
 [namibia_election_results.xlsx](https://github.com/catherineanme/CS1710FP/blob/main/namibia_election_results.xlsx)